WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.reject(rejectParams)
 ```
-To send a rejection for the Session Proposal, pass a rejection reason and the Session Proposal public key to the WalletConnectClient.approve function.
+To send a rejection for the Session Proposal, pass a rejection reason and the Session Proposal topic to the WalletConnectClient.reject function.

 <br>

 ### **Contributing**
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 <br>